 Head Coach Rob Wright is now in his 16th season as head men’s soccer coach at Plymouth State in 2017.
 Wright took over in 2002 as just the seventh head coach in the 60-year history of the Panther men’s soccer program and is the second-longest tenured coach in program history.

 Wright has led the Panthers to Little East Conference post-season berths eight times, and ECAC post-season berths in five seasons.
 He was also an assistant on the 2001 PSU squad that captured the ECAC New England Championship.
 Wright earned career coaching victory #100 with PSU's final win in 2014.

 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
-He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
+He attained a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
 Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect grade point average.

-Wright currently serves on the NSCAA soccer rankings committee, has served on the NCAA rankings committee, and has worked as the NCAA site rep at multiple NCAA Tournament locations.
-Wright is on the coaching advisory board for ‘Coaches Across Continents’ (a group dedicated to using soccer for empowerment in developing nations), currently serves on the board of the Pemi Baker Soccer Club, and is the owner of Goals Galore Soccer Camps.
-Wright also worked for eight years as the Director of Coaching for PLAY SOCCER, recruiting and training hundreds of foreign coaches to work in communities throughout the northeast.
+Wright has served on the USC soccer rankings committee, the NCAA rankings committee, and has worked as the NCAA site rep at multiple NCAA Tournament locations.
+Wright has also served on the coaching advisory board for 'Coaches Across Continents' (a group dedicated to using soccer for empowerment in developing nations), currently serves on the board of the Pemi Baker Soccer Club, and is the owner of Goals Galore Soccer Camps.
+Wright also worked for eight years as the Director of Coaching for PLAY SOCCER, recruiting and training hundreds of coaches to teach in communities throughout the Northeast.